Deploying the Smart Citizen Station¶

 We do not recommend to use any other cable than the supplied one in outdoor conditions.

 The Smart Citizen Station uses the Smart Citizen Power Supply for power.
-The input of the station is the connector shown in the image above as USB input.
+The input of the station is the connector shown in the image below.

 Inside the station, power is distributed accross the different units.
 Data and power goes through the input, in order to connect to the Data Board and be able to use the Shell.
 All voltage levels inside the station are below 5V.